n0r3d1nk/GravityPlanets-Datapack/README.md

 ## Installation
 1. You will need the Gravity Changer mod by by andrew_10__, from https://www.curseforge.com/minecraft/mc-mods/gravitychanger/
 2. Open minecraft, find your world save, and click **Edit > Open World Folder**
-3. Copy the "GravityStar" folder from this GitHub download into the "datapacks" folder in your World Folder And that's it!
+3. Copy the "GravityStar" folder from this GitHub download into the "datapacks" folder in your World Folder
+And that's it!
 When you load the world the datapack will automatically initialize and run itself.

 ## Crafting
-There are a few new items that can be "crafted" by dropping other items into a pile on the ground:
+There are a few new items that can be "crafted" by dropping the materials into a pile on the ground:
 - Magic Feather: Drop a feather with a chorus flower: Having it in your inventory makes you immune to fall damage
 - Fragile Gravity Glass: Drop a spyglass with a chorus flower: Use it to permamently change gravity into the direction you are looking (one time use!)
 - Ultimate Gravity Glass: Drop a Fragile Gravity Glass with a netherite ingot: Same as the Fragile Gravity Glass, but it has infinite uses